Herbs - Hibiscus

 • 4 cups water

-• Simmer 10 minutes, strain, sweeten and serve over ice
+• Simmer briefly, strain, sweeten, and serve chilled

 • 1 cup dried hibiscus